-Gonçalo Fernandes is a Portuguese-born music producer, arranger, and cultural manager based in the United Kingdom.
-His creative practice bridges music, social impact, and interdisciplinary collaboration — with a focus on queer identity, public health awareness, and emotionally driven narratives.
+My name is Gonçalo Fernandes, and I’m a Portuguese-born musician, producer, arranger, and cultural manager currently based in the United Kingdom.
+My creative practice bridges music, social impact, and interdisciplinary collaboration — focusing on queer identity, public health awareness, and emotionally driven narratives.

-A strong believer in the power of art to shape dialogue and inspire change, Gonçalo develops projects that blend sound, community engagement, and storytelling.
-His work often invites audiences to rethink assumptions and connect emotionally through shared experience — whether in galleries, schools, or public spaces.
+I strongly believe in the power of art to shape dialogue and inspire change.
+I develop projects that blend sound, community engagement, and storytelling.
+Through my work, I aim to invite audiences to rethink assumptions and connect emotionally through shared experiences — whether in galleries, schools, or public spaces.

 Biography